Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/benchmark.rst

 FFT Window
 ~~~~~~~~~~

-Following table gives results for the FFT/IFFT function with a wide variety of supported parameters, which are defined in: :ref:`CONFIGURATION_PARAMETERS_FFT`.
+Following table gives results for the FFT Window function with a wide variety of supported parameters, which are defined in: :ref:`CONFIGURATION_PARAMETERS_FFT`.

 :download:`fft_window_benchmark.csv <../../csv_data_files/L2/fft_window_benchmark.csv>`